Farid-Jam/Pong/README.md

 ## Future Optimizations
 - Resizable window
-- Allowing the ball to be hit at different angles
+- Allowing the ball to move at various angles
 - Changing ball speed